Iceni: Name

-The word ECHEN in Welsh as given by the Owen-Pughe etymological dictionary of 1832, which evolved from the native language of Britain at that time, means origin or source; a tribe or nation.
-The current Dictionary of the Welsh Language defines echen as “stock, lineage, family, tribe, source, origin, nature”, cognate with Cornish eghen.
+The word echen in Welsh as given by the Owen-Pughe etymological dictionary of 1832, means origin or source; a tribe.
+The current Dictionary of the Welsh Language defines echen as "stock, lineage, family, tribe, source, origin, nature", cognate with Cornish eghen.

+In his 1658 treatise "Hydriotaphia, Urn Burial", the English polymath Sir Thomas Browne suggests that "Iken" was the old name for the River Ouse, where the Iceni were said to have originated and from which they might have derived their name.
+Robert Henry (1771) refers to a suggested naming from the Brittonic word ychen meaning oxen.
+Ych (s.) and Ychen (pl.) are still used in modern Welsh.
+The final '-i' is a Latin nominative plural case ending added to the two-syllable tribal name.

 Archaeology

 Archaeological evidence of the Iceni includes torcs — heavy rings of gold, silver or electrum worn around the neck and shoulders.

 The Iceni began producing coins around 10 BC.
 Their coins were a distinctive adaptation of the Gallo-Belgic "face/horse" design, and in some early issues, most numerous near Norwich, the horse was replaced with a boar.
 Some coins are inscribed ECENI, making them the only coin-producing group to use their tribal name on coins.
 The earliest personal name to appear on coins is Antedios (about 10 BC), and other abbreviated names like AESU and SAEMU follow.

 It has been discovered that the name of Antedios’ succeeding ruler Prasutagus appears on the coins as well.
 H. R. Mossop in his article “An Elusive Icenian Legend” discusses coins that were discovered by D. F. Allen in Joist Fen, Suffolk, and states, “It is the coins Nos.
 6 and 7 which give an advance in the obverse reading, confirming Allen’s attractive reading PRASTO, with its implied allusion to Prasutagus”.

-Sir Thomas Browne, the first English archaeological writer, said of the Roman occupation, Boudica and Iceni coins:
+Sir Thomas Browne, the first English archaeological writer, in 1658 said of the Roman occupation, Boudica and Iceni coins: